gostkov/gostkov/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on pet projects
+- 🔭 I’m currently working in a telecom company.
 - 📫 How to reach me: tg @gostkov

 ![alt rank](https://www.codewars.com/users/gostkov/badges/small)